 - The uniform license will enable the contractor to explore conventional as well as unconventional oil and gas resources, including CBM (Coalbed Methane), shale gas/oil, tight gas and gas hydrates under a single license.

 - The concept of Open Acreage Policy will enable E&P companies to choose the blocks from the designated area.

 - The earlier contracts were based on the concept of profit sharing, where profits are shared between the government and the contractor after recovery of cost.
-Under the new regime, the recovery of cost factor won’t apply and government will participate in the revenue sharing from the onset of the discovery of oil.
+Under the new regime, the recovery of cost factor won’t apply and the government will participate in the revenue sharing from the onset of the discovery of oil.
 This is in tune with the government’s policy of “Ease of Doing Business”.

 - Recognizing the higher risks and costs involved in exploration and production from offshore areas, lower royalty rates for such areas have been provided as compared to NELP royalty rates to encourage exploration and production.

 Due to heavy reliance on imported oil, India’s energy security has always remained questionable.
 In the past, higher dependence on imports also made inflation and fiscal management difficult.
 This is likely to change soon.